microsoft/BotFramework-WebChat/samples/04.b.display-user-bot-images-styling/README.md

 ## Getting started

 ### Goals of this bot
-Showing user images (avatars) on Web Chat is a popular feature for Web Chat.
+Showing user images (avatars) on Web Chat is a popular feature.
 This sample will show you how to implement your own images.

 This sample starts with the [full-bundle CDN sample](./../01.a.getting-started-full-bundle/README.md) as the base template.